organix/uFork/docs/proto.md

     ref std.send_msg
 ```

-The "write" handler expects a message matching `(tag cust . value')`.
+The "write" handler expects a message matching `tag,cust,value'`.
 Writing the cell entails updating the actor's state
 with the new `value'`,
 while maintaining the same behavior (instructions).